Greens sue California over changes to rooftop solar incentives

 Solar industry trade groups including the California Solar & Storage Association have been critical of the rules changes, calling them a "step backwards" shortly after the Commission voted last year.

-A representative for utility Southern California Edison Co., one of three utilities impacted by the rules, declined to comment Thursday.
-San Diego Gas & Electric Co. and Pacific Gas and Electric, the other two, didn't immediately respond to requests for comment Thursday.
+Representatives for utilities Southern California Edison Co. and Pacific Gas and Electric, two of three utilities impacted by the rules, said they're reviewing the lawsuit but declined to comment Thursday.
+San Diego Gas & Electric Co. didn't immediately respond to a request for comment Thursday.

 The state’s old rules for so-called “net metering” compensated customers at or near the full retail electricity rate when they sent excess power their solar panels produced to the grid.